-16. In its request for a preliminary ruling, the referring court or tribunal must provide the precise references for the national provisions applicable to the facts of the dispute in the main proceedings and for the provisions of EU law whose interpretation is sought or whose validity is challenged.
+- 16. In its request for a preliminary ruling, the referring court or tribunal must provide the precise references for the national provisions applicable to the facts of the dispute in the main proceedings and for the provisions of EU law whose interpretation is sought or whose validity is challenged.
 Those references must, as far as possible, include both the exact title and date of adoption of the acts containing the provisions concerned and the publication references for those acts.
-When referring to case-law, the referring court or tribunal is also requested to mention the European Case Law Identifier (ECLI) of the decision concerned.

-- 17. If it considers it necessary for the purpose of understanding the case, the referring court or tribunal may briefly set out the main arguments of the parties to the main proceedings.
-It should be borne in mind in that context that only the request for a preliminary ruling will be translated, not any annexes to that request. - 18.
+When referring to case-law, the referring court or tribunal is also requested to mention the European Case-Law Identifier (ECLI) of the decision concerned. - 17.
+If it considers it necessary for the purpose of understanding the case, the referring court or tribunal may briefly set out the main arguments of the parties to the main proceedings.
+It should be borne in mind in that context that only the request for a preliminary ruling will be translated, and not any annexes to that request. - 18.
 The referring court or tribunal may also briefly state its view on the answer to be given to the questions referred for a preliminary ruling.
-That information may be useful to the Court, particularly where it is called upon to give a preliminary ruling in an expedited or urgent procedure. - 19.
-Lastly, the questions referred to the Court for a preliminary ruling must appear in a separate and clearly identified section of the order for reference, preferably at the beginning or the end.
+That information may be useful, particularly in the context of expedited procedures or, as the case may be, urgent procedures. - 19.
+Lastly, the questions referred for a preliminary ruling must appear in a separate and clearly identified section of the order for reference, preferably at the beginning or the end.
 It must be possible to understand them on their own terms, without it being necessary to refer to the statement of the grounds for the request. - 20.
-In order to make the request for a preliminary ruling easier to read, it is essential that the Court receive it in typewritten form and that the pages and paragraphs of the order for reference be numbered.
-Handwritten requests for a preliminary ruling will not be processed by the Court.
+In order to make the request for a preliminary ruling easier to read, it is essential that the Court of Justice receive it in typewritten form and that the pages and paragraphs of the order for reference be numbered.
+Handwritten requests for a preliminary ruling will not be processed.